pcotret/crypto-basics/tea/readme.md

 ## Todo list

+- [ ] Code cleaning
+  - [ ] Variable names
-- Code cleaning: variable/entity names could be clearer.
+  - [ ] Entity names
-- The implementation is based on a sequential scheme
+  - [ ] Comments
+- [ ] Implementation results
-  - Hussain et al [[Hussain 2015]](https://ieeexplore.ieee.org/abstract/document/7421014) states that their sequential scheme takes 340 cycles (I get a bit less)
+- [ ] Comparison with other works : Hussain et al [[Hussain 2015]](https://ieeexplore.ieee.org/abstract/document/7421014) states that their sequential scheme takes 340 cycles (I get a bit less)

-  - However, their sequential coreis really smaller in terms of area
+- However, their sequential core is really smaller in terms of area.
 - **Needs some brainstorming to see where some LUTs/FFs can be saved.**